 Many industries soon became interested in catering to the pocket books of these average, working citizens, including the silver industry.
 For centuries, silversmiths had experimented, and often succeeded, in passing off pieces made of base metals plated in silver to deceive buyers.
 During the mid 1700s, it was discovered that there was a real market for these plated silver imitations, which had the appearance of sterling silver but at a fraction of the price.
 Oddly enough, then, it can be speculated that many of Sheffield Plate's first customers were royals and aristocrats since many of the earliest pieces bear crests and coats-of-arms of the ruling classes.

 In 1743, Sheffield cutler Thomas Boulsover (1705-1788) invented a method of plating ingots of copper with thin pieces of silver known today as Sheffield Plate.
 He began manufacturing small items such as buttons and snuff, patch and coin boxes in large quantities, yet never made full use of his find.
-In 1758, another Sheffield man, Joseph Hancock, began to manufacture larger pieces of plate such as candlesticks and coffeepots.
+In 1758, another Sheffield man, Joseph Hancock, began to manufacture larger pieces of plate such as a candlestick and coffee pot.
 Hancock became revered for his creations, becoming Master Cutler of the Sheffield area from 1763-64 and one of the 30 original Guardians of the Sheffield Assay Office created by an Act of Parliament in 1773.
 Upon his death in 1791, a local newspaper described him as "the founder of the plated business in Sheffield, as he was the first person who commenced a manufactory of the goods," completely overshadowing Boulsover's achievement.

 The Challenges of Sheffield Plate

 The exact circumstances of the creation of Sheffield Plate are unknown.
-Boulsover had discovered that silver and copper could be heated, fused and formed into a sheet that could be fashioned into objects that had the appearance of sterling.
+Boulsover had discovered that silver and copper could be heated, fused and formed into a thin sheet that could be fashioned into objects that had the appearance of sterling.
 In this state, the two metals acted as one, expanding in total unison.

 In the manufacturing process, a sheet of silver about 1/8 inch thick was pressed on top of an ingot of copper to ensure debris, oil and air were not trapped inside this metal sandwich.
 A lump of iron was then placed on top to make certain the silver was not marred and was used to hammer the silver and copper until it fused.
 The ingot was then placed inside a coke-fired furnace where it was heated until the silver would "weep" small droplets down the sides of the copper ingot.
 Once this was complete, the ingot was allowed to cool.
 After cooling, it was cleaned with acid and scoured with sand and water.
-The copper and silver were then ready to be flattened into a sheet of workable metal.
+The copper and silver were then ready to be flattened into a thin sheet of workable metal.

 Sheffield smiths found themselves constantly improving upon their craft in order to keep up with the popular trends in metalworking design.
 Because of Sheffield Plates' copper core, specific techniques were developed in order to give Sheffield wares the same appearance of grace and quality that sterling wares possessed.